RyanMoodyPortfolio/Portfolio/README.md

 I improved the quality of my JavaScript code using [JSLint](https://jslint.com/)

-To verify that my Vending Machine was functioning correctly, I prepared a suite of automated tests using Python and Selenium WebDriver.
+To verify that my Vending Machine was functioning correctly, I prepared a suite of automated tests using Python and Selenium WebDriver, and utilising the [Page Object Model](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/) design pattern.

 I wrote my Python code using PyCharm, and used Pylint to improve the quality of my Python code.